felixcheruiyot/django-reactive/README.md

 Summary: Django reactive proposes compiling template to javascript objects for easy data states management and rendering using the same principles used in SPA frameworks.

+Here is a demo video link: https://youtu.be/wBQjXse6b7M

+Note we have four templates rendered using Django views.
+Adding a new item to todo updates the other two views on the same page.

 NB: This project is at very early stage - consider hiting the watch button or bookmark it for easy tracking of its project.
 Follow me on https://twitter.com/felixcheruiyot